PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 sort: 3
 ---

-# Data Science 1, Lesson 1: Lecture - The World in Data
+# Quantifying our World into Data

 This lecture/workshop/session will focus on how we can see and quantify our world into data.
 We are going to cover some basic concepts and apply those concepts to a mock-assessment.